 c) Pulls optimized traffic that actually converts into leads

-For every PPC campaign that you plan, connect your adwords account with Google Analytics and track conversions real-time by inserting the analytic code into your targeted PPC landing page(inside your HTML coding).
+For every PPC campaign that you plan, connect your AdWords account with Google Analytics and track conversions in real time by inserting the analytic code into your targeted PPC landing page(inside your HTML coding).
 This will show you the gap between your CTR and actual conversions, which is very important to measure the performance of your campaign.

-From landing pages to ad formats, ad titles and ad copies; you should split test everything to see which combination gives you best results.
-If you’re confused between two variations of a landing page, perform A/B testing procedure to pre-measure the impact and fix flaws.
+From landing pages to ad formats, ad titles, and ad copies; you should split test everything to see which combination gives you the best results.
+If you’re confused between two variations of a landing page, perform an A/B testing procedure to pre-measure the impact and fix flaws.

-Don’t forget testing the below three things in your PPC campaign to determine what will resonate best with your audience-
+Don’t forget to test the below three things in your PPC campaign to determine what will resonate best with your audience-

-Wording, size, color and placement of your CTA matters a lot in converting traffic through a landing page.
+Wording, size, color, and placement of your CTA matter a lot in converting traffic through a landing page.

-Text heavy landing page don’t convert.
+Text-heavy landing pages don’t convert.
 Test the text of your landing page before going live.
 Remove excessive text as customers may find it boring or irrelevant.
 Keep it short and crisp if possible.

-Employing bid management strategies reduce overall costs to a great extent by adjusting bids in sync with the calculated metrics.
-Some of the PPC tools that you can use to plan an effective strategy are – SEMRush, Ubersuggest, classic Google Keyword Planner, PPC Campaign Builder, Visual Thesaurus etc. to save your time.
+Employing bid management strategies reduces overall costs to a great extent by adjusting bids in sync with the calculated metrics.
+Some of the PPC tools that you can use to plan an effective strategy are – SEMRush, Ubersuggest, classic Google Keyword Planner, PPC Campaign Builder, Visual Thesaurus, etc. to save your time.

-For those businesses that’ve a limited budget, maximize your PPC efforts on branded keywords rather than general keywords.
+For those businesses that have a limited budget, maximize your PPC efforts on branded keywords rather than general keywords.
 It is important to bid only on those keywords which are likely to generate maximum conversions for you.

 For example – If your display campaigns don’t perform well and fail to generate conversions despite spending $25-$30 per day, add this budget to a campaign that is losing impressions due to “limited budget”.